edwin-shdw/AbdiBot/README.md

     ```shell
         npm install
     ```
     Also, make sure that [Node.js](https://nodejs.org/) 16.9.0 or newer is installed on your machine as `discord.js` requires this.

 3. **Configure environment**

-    Rename the `config.public.json` file to `config.json` and fill all needed values.
+    Copy and rename the `config.public.json` file to `config.json` (`src/configs/*`) and fill all needed values.
 This file contains sensitive information and should not be tracked by git.
-    Also don't share it with others as long as they don't contribute to this project.

 4. **Run bot**